 (Please note: some content may not be complete on the beta site.).

-As part of a NIST-wide effort to develop a metrological infrastructure for quantitative medical imaging, the Radioactivity Group has recently established a dedicated facility to support its efforts to develop the necessary standards and measurement techniques for quantitative PET-CT.
+As part of a NIST-wide effort to develop a metrological infrastructure for quantitative medical imaging, the Radioactivity Group established a dedicated facility to support its efforts to develop the necessary standards and measurement techniques for quantitative PET-CT.

 The cornerstone of the facility is a Philips Gemini-TF clinical PET-CT scanner that was acquired under the America Recovery and Reinvestment Act (ARRA) during FY10.
 The scanner is used for characterizing new phantoms that the Group is develops for both PET and CT and acts as a testbed for the development of data acquisition and analysis methods, as well as acts as a reference for interlaboratory phantom comparisons.

 The first project was calibration of the scanner for 18F activity measurement on an absolute basis with traceability to National standards for that radionuclide.
 Additional studies are ongoing to cross-calibrate the scanner for other positron emitters, such as 68Ge, and investigate its use as a transfer standard for calibrating various phantoms for contained activity.
 A much larger, long-term project is being carried out to identify and quantify the principal components of uncertainty in the imaging process and how they affect the activity determination.
 Basic imaging physics studies, such as partial volume correction methods and translation of absolute image quantification to the clinic are an important part of the program.